 Here's how Meetup states that people need prior written consent to use any of its IP:

-Insider's Intellectual Property Rights clause is more robust and separates what users "may" and "must not" do regarding IP:
+Insider's Intellectual Property Rights clause separates what users "may" and "must not" do regarding IP:

 Some websites want to allow users more leeway in downloading or copying their content.
 Your site may have a piece of software you want users to download, or you may want users to use your logo to spread brand awareness.